xjsdev/iorpc/readme.md

 `options?: Object` – Optional configuration parameters:

 - `maxPendingResponses: number = 10000` – Maximum number of unresolved async calls allowed at once.
 Prevents overflow.
 It warns once about an error if the limit is exceeded, and deletes the oldest one used.
-- `allowNestedFunctions: boolean = true` – If true, allows functions to be nested in objects or arrays and passed remotely.
+- `allowNestedFunctions: boolean = false` – If true, allows functions to be nested in objects or arrays and passed remotely.
 - `exposeErrors: boolean = true` – If true, forwards full remote error details (like stack traces).
 If false, replaces them with a generic message.
 - `injectToThis: boolean = true` – If true, replaces this inside called functions with `this.remoteApi`.
+- `ignoreCallbackUnavailable: boolean = false` – If true, errors due to missing callbacks will be ignored.
+Useful when integrating multiple interfaces over a single channel.

 `Return` - An object with the following properties:
 - `remote: Object` – A proxy object.
 Accessing `remote.someFunction()` will trigger a remote call to `someFunction` on the other side.